 How to Get Mud Stains Out of Coloured Clothing

 Coloured clothing can be treated in a similar way to white clothing – with a pre-treatment that loosens the stain and helps lift the soil particles away from the fibres, and then with a cycle in the washing machine to remove any stubborn patches.
 And, the good news is that if your kids have managed to pick up some grass stains as well while getting muddy, Persil small & mighty (the colour variant is perfect for keeping colours bright!) is a great choice as it can claim brilliant stain removal for grass stains in a 40 degree wash; so all you need to do is pre-treat the stains, and pop the clothes in the washing machine.
 Remember to check for any lingering spots before drying in the tumble dryer or on the line.

 Removing Mud Stains from Delicate Clothing

 If you’re dealing with delicates, such as warm, woolly school jumpers, it’s best to take things gently.
 When you’re scraping away the dried mud, try not to dig into the fabric with the spoon, and use the spoon in an up-and-down motion rather than pulling across the fibres.
 Apply a touch of methylated spirits (you can buy this at the chemist) to the stain, which can help break down the soil particles (be sure to test on an inconspicuous area first, and keep your work area well ventilated by opening the windows).
-Rinse and wash with Persil Silk & Wool, which is great for cleaning your clothes, yet soft and gentle on your delicates.
+Rinse and wash with Persil Non-Bio, which is great for cleaning your clothes, yet soft and gentle on your delicates.

 The next time the kids want to don their wellies and head outside into the pouring rain, say ‘Yes!’.
 Armed with your Persil detergent and a few clever insider secrets, you’ve got everything you need to get your kids clothes looking clean and fresh, no matter how dirty they get!